-For the purpose of this ordinance a "bay window" shall be taken to mean and include all projections on the face of a building in the nature of windows, such as are commonly called bay windows, show windows, oriel windows and bow windows, without regard to the material of which they are constructed or to the purpose for which they are to be used.

 Sec.
+454. For the purposes of this ordinance a "bay window" shall be taken to mean and include all projections on the face of a building in the nature of windows, such as are commonly called bay windows, oriel windows and bow windows, without regard to the material of which they are constructed or to the purposes for which they are to be used.
+(Ord.
+June 30, 1903, part of sec.
+1.)
-453. Before the erection of any bay window projecting beyond the building line shall have been commenced, the owner or his duly authorized agent shall make application in writing to the officer having jurisdiction, on suitable blanks furnished by him, and shall state the length and width of the proposed bay window, the number of stories through which it is intended to be carried, and the number of square feet of area covered by that portion of the bay window projecting beyond the building line.
-Drawings showing the size of and area covered by the bay window, the number of stories through which it is proposed to be carried and its location in reference to the lot and building lines shall be submitted with each application, and for the purpose of computing the area covered by a bay window projecting beyond the building line the outside face of the bay, exclusive of cornices, pilasters, trims, etc., shall be the line taken as a basis of computation.

-Each application for the erection of a bay window projecting more than one foot beyond the building line shall have indorsed thereon the consent of all the adjoining property owners within a distance of fifty feet from the centre of the bay window, on the same side of the street; meaning thereby so much of the side of a street as is unintercepted by any other street on which it is proposed to be erected.
+Sec.
+455. Before the erection of any bay window projecting beyond the building line shall have been commenced, the owner, or his duly authorized agent, shall make application in writing to the Borough President, Commissioner of Public Works or Department of Parks having jurisdiction, on suitable blanks furnished by him, and shall state the length and width of the proposed bay window, the number of stories through which it is intended to be carried and the number of square feet of area covered by that portion of the bay window projecting beyond the building line.
+Each application shall have indorsed thereon the consent of all the adjoining property owners within a distance of one hundred and fifty feet from the centre line of the bay window, on the same side of the street (meaning thereby so much of the side of a street as is unintersected by any other street) on which it is proposed to be erected.